 Activity to try: Listen to the episode “Books: How they’re made and how your brain reads them.”
 Afterward, have a discussion with your class about the many ways that reading is great for them.

 This is an online treasure trove of free audio stories.
 You can listen to a mixture of original stories, fairy tales, and specially adapted myths and histories.
 Storynory has published an episode every week since 2005, so there is plenty to love and something for everyone.

 Activity to try: Have students write an original short story and then present it to the class.

+In search of podcasts for curious kids?
 Every two weeks, the creative host of this podcast takes questions from kids and spins them into an entertaining tale.
 Check out What If Clouds Were Made of Cotton Candy? or What If Magic Didn’t Exist?

 In a distant future that’s either really bad or really good (depending on whose side you’re on), two strange and unlikely champions embark on a series of adventures to stop a wicked A.I., and in the process must struggle to understand “old-fashioned” ideas like “kindness” and “just hanging out not doing much.”

 Activity to try: Start a discussion on how devices such as smartphones impact students’ interactions with the people around them.
 Discuss the pros and cons of technology and the things we can do to be more connected with each other.

 James Hawkins helps his mom run a motel in modern-day Montauk, Long Island.
 When a mysterious man washes up on the beach with a treasure map tattooed on his chest, James discovers that Billy Bones is, in fact, a time-traveling pirate from the 18th century.
 James and his new friends, Morgan and Max, follow the map right into a magical portal that leads them back nearly 300 years and into a swashbuckling adventure.